 (There is a table at the bottom showing the high, middle, and low AUVs, but it is presented in the context of useful data.
 I am not against AUV, but there is no reason to present an AUV only without showing the data the average was calculated from.)

-The seven charts are for: all free standing restaurants, free standing built in 2010, free standing built in 2011, inline restaurants, convenience store restaurants, and other.
+The seven charts are for: all free standing restaurants, freestanding built in 2010, freestanding built in 2011, inline restaurants, convenience store restaurants, and other.

 Again, this is very useful.
-It is especially helfpul for Popeyes to have broken out the gross sales figures for stores built in 2010, and 2011.
+It is especially helpful for Popeyes to have broken out the gross sales figures for stores built in 2010, and 2011.
 This will give you a better idea of what the first few years may hold in store for you.

 Third, and this is most remarkable, Popeyes has constructed a composite P&L, profit and loss statement.
-Click on the image to see the large image.

 All in all, this is a useful Item 19 and will help the probable purchaser of a Popeyes Louisiana Kitchen franchise.